Xetibo/ReSet-Doc/ReSet.typ

 of these positions is done in collaboration._\

 #subsection("Time")
+Because we do not follow the Waterfall methodology, time management further than around 2 weeks is not very accurate.
+For now, we use placeholders in the Architecture task, but once we get to it, we will expand the diagram accordingly.
+#align(center, [#figure(image("figures/ganntTimePlanning.png", width: 100%),caption: [Time management],)])
 #subsection("Risks")
 #requirement("socket or something", "socket no breaky", "low", "socket breaky", [
   - use rust